brucemack/brucemack.github.io/ampersand/index.md

 setting for `rxondelay=` also
 has the undesirable effect of cutting off the beginning of a transmission.

-Also, listening on the ECR, I suspect that a fair amount of the kerchunks are coming in on the various bridges to other digital modes (DMR, D-STAR, etc.) and the physical COS pin debouncing is irrelevant in those cases.
+Also, listening on the ECR, I suspect that a lot of the kerchunks are coming in on the various bridges to other digital modes (DMR, D-STAR, etc.) and the physical COS pin debouncing is irrelevant in those cases.